shavez00/neighborhoodMap/README.md

 ## Getting Started

 Step 1.
 Git clone the repository</br>
 Step 2.
-If you don't have python installed, [install python](https://www.python.org/downloads/).</br>
+If you don't have NPM installed, [install npm](https://www.npmjs.com/get-npm).</br>
 Step 3.
-Verify your python installation by running the command "python -V" from your command line.
-You should get a response with your version of Python, if not, doublecheck step 2.</br>
+Verify your npm installation by running the command "npm -V" from your command line.
+You should get a response with your version of NPM, if not, doublecheck step 2.</br>
 Step 4.
 Navigate to the root directory of where you cloned the repository.</br>
 Step 5.
-Run the python command "python -m SimpleHTTPServer 8000" to start HTTP Server.</br>
+Run the npm command "npm install google-maps-react" to install Google Maps React Componet .</br>
 Step 6.
-Launch web browser and nagivate to "http://localhost:8000"</br>
+Run the npm command "npm install axios" to install Axios for fetching data from an API.</br>
+Step 6.
+Run the npm command "npm start" a browser should launch to the URL "http://localhost:3000" and bring up the bookshelf.
 Step 7.
 Enjoy!</br>

 ## Playing the memory game